ychalier/transflow/USAGE.md

 You can specify one or more pixmap sources with the `-p, --pixmap` argument.
 This argument takes a path to an image or video file, or a keyword for generating a static image (see the [Generative Pixmap Sources](#generative-pixmap-sources) section).
 Multiple pixmap sources can be specified by passing the argument multiple times.
 Each pixmap source can be assigned to one or more layers (see [Compositor](#compositor) section).
 By default, all pixmap sources are assigned to layer 0.

+By default, a pixmap spans the whole layer it belongs to.
+You can apply an introduction mask to select which parts of the layer is covered by the source, with the `-i, --introduction` argument.
+See the [Masks](#masks) section for details on how to create masks.

 Each pixmap source can be seeked and/or repeated independently, similarly to the flow source.
 See the [Seek, Duration and Repeat](#seek-duration-and-repeat) section for details.

 ### Generative Pixmap Sources